Group 1 of the periodic table contains some of the strangest elements there are. They are metals, but not as you know them…

 They conduct electricity, but nobody ever uses alkali metals to make electrical wires.

 So what’s strange about them?
-First, some of them have a very low density; lithium, sodium and potassium all float in water, so they must be less dense than water.
-Secondly, they are very soft; you can cut them with a knife or scalpel as if they were a piece of cheese.
-As you go down group 1, the metals become even softer.
+Firstly, some of them have a very low density - lithium, sodium and potassium all float in water, so they must be less dense than water.
+Secondly, they are very soft - you can cut them with a knife or scalpel as if they were a piece of cheese.
+As you go down Group 1, the metals become even softer.

 lithium + water → lithium hydroxide + hydrogen